seynur/DA-ESS-MitreContent/docs/installation.md

 1. Download the latest AppInspect Passed version from: [https://splunkbase.splunk.com/app/4617/](https://splunkbase.splunk.com/app/4617/)

    Please visit the Github repo for the latest changes and development efforts: [https://github.com/seynur/DA-ESS-MitreContent/](https://github.com/seynur/DA-ESS-MitreContent/)
 2. Install the application on Splunk Enterprise.
-This application (DA-ESS-MitreContent) should be installed on the _Search Head_ or _Search Head Cluster_ where Enterprise Security Application resides.
+This application (DA-ESS-MitreContent) should be installed on the _Search Head_ or _Search Head Cluster_ where Enterprise Security Application or Alert Manager resides.
   For details on add-on installation please refer to [Splunk Documentation](https://docs.splunk.com/Documentation/AddOns/released/Overview/Installingadd-ons)
+3. Please be sure that Enterprise Security or Alert Manager applications are properly installed, configured, and ready to use.

 ### Initial Setup
 Upon installation of the application you will be redirected to the Setup page.